 Due to the increased use of antibiotics, many bacterial strains have become resistant to penicillins, and bacteria that cause serious infections must be tested for resistance against penicillins and other antibiotics.

 Side effects of Ampicillin

-The oral ampicillin capsule does not cause drowsiness, but it can cause other side effects.
+The oral ampicillin capsule does not cause drowsiness but can cause other side effects.